 Anticipating that you won't be using the account anytime soon?
 Then consider mutual funds or other investment options better suited for the long term.
 Be aware that your account balance might have to reach a certain amount before your provider allows you to invest it in mutual funds, and you may need to maintain a certain cash balance in your account.

 Yes, starting an account now, while you're in good health, could help you in retirement—when your medical bills are likely to increase.
 Once you're 65 or older, your HSA can be used to pay for Medicare premiums for Parts A, B or D with tax-free withdrawals, as with other medical expenses.
 You can even pay for non-medical expenses, but you will need to pay regular income taxes on those withdrawals.
-In addition, notes Bob Kaiser, senior vice president of Health Benefit Solutions at Bank of America Merrill Lynch, "You can also use an HSA to pay with pre-tax dollars for your long-term care insurance premiums."
+In addition, notes Roger W. Gray, Director, Health Benefit Solutions at Bank of America Merrill Lynch, "You can also use an HSA to pay with pre-tax dollars for your long-term care insurance premiums."

 An HSA may not be right for everybody.
 You might prefer to select a health insurance plan with a lower deductible, in which case you wouldn't be eligible to contribute to an HSA.
 Or you might, for instance, have other savings priorities—like building a general emergency fund—that leave little room in your budget for funding yet another savings account.
 Or if you're young and in good health, you might decide you'd rather devote any spare cash to investing in an IRA or other account dedicated solely to retirement.

 But for many others, an HSA can be a useful solution for addressing some of the high costs of health care.
 "In today's health-care market, we all need to take a long-term view of health coverage," says Gray.
 "If you consider the cost of insurance in combination with the potential savings provided by an HSA, you may be better positioned to meet your medical needs—and possibly have money left over to help you meet your other goals."